 What this meant was turning to tourists to provide the data, through a combination of innovative datasets that included hotel rooms, general photographs, underwater photographs, dive centres and dive sites.
 Using these they were able not only to render and improve crude national statistics, but also to cross-validate their ideas with independent datasets – for example using hotel locations alongside photo-intensity to independently show tourist spread at national levels, and using dive-sites and locations of underwater photographs to show locations of coral reef visitation.

-They have found that each year 72 million trips are supported by the world’s coral reefs, which represent an economic value of $38 billion.
+They found that 72 million trips are supported by the world’s coral reefs each year, making these fragile and beautiful organisms a powerful engine of coastal and marine tourism.
+In total they represent an economic value to the world of $36 billion each year.
+With such results, the Nature Conservancy has clearly proven the economic value of the coral ecosystems to tourism.
 Now they plan to expand their methods out to measure other forms of nature-based tourism.
 Those working to prove the value of sustainable tourism have long sought to get solid figures to back up their arguments.
-Thanks to groundbreaking work of the Nature Conservancy, they may not have much longer to wait.
+Thanks to the ground-breaking work of the Nature Conservancy, they may not have much longer to wait.